gitfrid/CzechFOI-StackSim/README.md

 _________________________________________
 **D and Population Trends per Age simulation**

-This example illustrates the normalized D-rate for individuals aged 70 within a heterogeneous population, where the D-rate remains constant but random over time (from day 0 to day 1100).
+This example illustrates the normalized death rate for individuals aged 70 within a heterogeneous population, where the death rate remains constant but random over time (from day 0 to day 1100).
 The individuals in the vx group are randomly selected and shifted from the total population based on the number of doses administered to that age group, as indicated by FOI-Data, which tracks the distribution of doses over time.

 **Total, vx and uvx normalized death rates should theoretically be equal**<br>
-Shows normalized D rate for AGE 70.<br>
+Shows normalized death rate for AGE 70 - simulated.<br>
 <br>
 <img src=https://github.com/gitfrid/CzechFOI-StackSim/blob/main/Plot%20Results/B%29%20event_stacking/B%29%20Population_and_Deaths_Trends_with_All_Doses_SIM.png width="1280" height="auto">
 <br>

-Shows raw D rate for AGE 70.<br>
+Shows raw death rate for AGE 70 - simulated.<br>
 <br>
 <img src=https://github.com/gitfrid/CzechFOI-StackSim/blob/main/Plot%20Results/B%29%20event_stacking/B%29%20Population_and_Deaths_Trends_with_All_Doses_SIM_RAW.png width="1280" height="auto">
 <br>